 The views and opinions expressed in this article are those of the author.

-The author is a Research Associate at the National Maritime Foundation, and is based in New Delhi, India.
-He is presently researching on issues pertaining to the maritime domains of Japan, South Korea, the ASEAN, and multilateral forums of East Asia such as the East Asia Summit and the ASEAN Regional Forum.
+The Author is a Research Associate at the National Maritime Foundation, and is based in New Delhi, India.
+He is presently researching on issues pertaining to the maritime domains of Japan, South Korea, Indonesia, Malaysia, Singapore, and the ASEAN.
+Additionally, he also researches on the many productive multilateral forums of East Asia such as the East Asia Summit, the ASEAN Regional Forum, and the Quadrilateral Security Dialogue to name a few.